g-st180/ASX-Financial-Data-Risk-Metrics-2000-Present-/README.md

 - **Data Resampling:**
   - To maintain consistency across asset classes, all data was standardized to a quarterly frequency.

----

-## Data Delivery

-- **Final Dataset:** A comprehensive workbook containing processed data, risk metrics, and monthly returns for correlation analysis.
-- **Raw Data:** Provided separately to illustrate pre-processing steps.
-- **Note:** All values are denominated in AUD.
-Data constraints due to free resources may limit historical coverage for some assets.

----

 This project delivers a structured and comprehensive dataset for financial risk analysis across Australian markets, facilitating data-driven insights into volatility, correlations, and asset performance over time.